This is a translated version of my original article 遠端工作的兩難.

 As I was overwhelmed with my work, I read Audrey Tang’s (the digital minister at Taiwan) interview on the Internet using the Pomodoro technique.
 So I tried the same approach, finding breaks and single-tasking with Pomodoro to see if I could improve upon it.

-In fact, senior officers should prioritize work in the long term and not just assign work to someone else.
+Senior officers should prioritise work in the long term and not just assign work to someone else.
 It’s like an ER doctor – there’s nothing wrong with patients coming in for emergency treatment.
-Still, if all patients are labelled as “urgent”, then the doctors are going to break down.
+Still, if all patients are labelled as “urgent”, the doctors will break down.
 The first thing doctors should do is adjust their mindset, not fight desperately, but always handle patients calmly.
 Next, treat the patient on a “traffic light” urgency basis; sometimes, the noisiest patient yelling for help has the mildest condition.